FairCMS: Cloud Media Sharing with Fair Copyright Protection: Achieving the Security Goals

-{In the absence of collusion among all the three entities, the proposed schemes naturally inherit the performance of the TTP-free AFP \cite{bianchi2014ttp} in protecting the media owner’s copyright and the users' right.
+{In the absence of any collusion between the owner, users, and the cloud, the two proposed schemes naturally inherit the performance of the TTP-free AFP \cite{bianchi2014ttp} in protecting the media owner’s copyright and the users' rights.}

-In CREAMS-I and CREAMS-II, on the one hand, although the user generates fingerprint $\mathbf{b}_k$ on his own, the user does not know $\bar{\mathbf{G}}\mathbf{w}_k$ embedded in the decrypted media content due to the secrecy of $\mathbf{G}$.
+In FairCMS-I and FairCMS-II, on the one hand, although the user generates the fingerprint $\mathbf{b}_k$ on his/her own, the user is unable to know the sequence $\bar{\mathbf{G}}\mathbf{w}_k$ that embedded in the watermarked media content due to the secrecy of $\mathbf{G}$.
 In the case of non-collusion, the linear assessment attack is a commonly used attack strategy for users to remove their own watermarks from the watermarked content.
-In this regard, Celik \textit{et al.} proved through detailed theoretical analysis that this attack strategy hardly works here as long as the power of the watermark (w.r.t. the signal power) and the size of the LUTs (w.r.t. the content size) are set large enough \cite{celik2008lookup}.
+In this regard, Celik \textit{et al.} \cite{celik2008lookup} proved through detailed theoretical analysis that this attack strategy hardly works as long as the power of the watermark (w.r.t. the signal power) and the size of the LUTs (w.r.t. the content size) are set large enough.
 A more difficult situation to prevent is \textbf{collusion} attack, where a coalition of dishonest users compare their respective D-LUTs with each other in the hope of obtaining an untraceable copy of the content.
 The anti-collusion performance of the AFP scheme used in this paper is similar to that of a generic spread-spectrum watermark \cite{celik2008lookup}, and at the same time, it is compatible with mainstream anti-collusion approaches.
-For example, the solution in \cite{charpentier2011asymmetric} can be used directly to guarantee that the obtained fingerprint $\mathbf{b}_k$ is a Tardos' code \cite{bianchi2014ttp,tardos2008optimal,katzenbeisser2007combining}.
+Following this idea, two anti-collusion solutions for the {LUT-based} AFP scheme were later proposed by Bianchi \textit{et al.} \cite{bianchi2015anticollusion}.

 On the other hand, since the owner has no knowledge of the $k$-th user's fingerprint $\mathbf{b}_k$ (the user does not transmit any information to the owner other than to request authorization), the embedded $\bar{\mathbf{G}}\mathbf{w}_k$ is also unknown to the owner.
 In this regard, the owner alone has no ability to frame the $k$-th user.